judith-tonhauser/projective-probability-ARCHIVED/plan.md

 Currently in table:
 - 7 predicates that are clearly projective and veridical (yes/yes)
-- 4 predicates that are clearly not projective and not veridical (no/no)
+- 6 predicates that are not projective and not veridical (no/no)
 - 5 predicates that are (probably) projective but (probably) not veridical (yes(?)/no(?))
+- 1 predicate that is (probably) not projective but veridical (no/yes)

 | Predicate  | reason for inclusion  | projective?   | veridical?  |
 |---|---|---|---|